 Cotton:I was 14, just a little older than Bobby.
 But I knew Uncle Sam needed me, so I lied and signed up.
 We had beat the Nazzys in Italy, and they shipped me to the Pacific theater.
 A Tojo torpedo sent our troop ship to the bottom.
 I could only save three of my buddies: Fatty, Stinky, and Brooklyn.
 They were kind of like you fellas [to Bill, Dale, and Boomhauer], only one of them was from Brooklyn.
 Out of the sun came a Tojo Zero and put fitty bullets in my back.
 The blood attracted sharks.
 I had to give 'em Fatty.
 Then things took a turn for the worse.
 I made it to an island, but it was full of Tojos!
 They were spitting on the U.S. flag!
 So I rushed 'em, but it was a trap.
 They opened fire and blew my shins off.
 Last thing I remember, I beat 'em all to death with a big piece of Fatty.
 I woke up in a field hospital, and they were sewing my feet to my knees.

 In Bobby Slam, Peggy begins to encourage Connie's desire to be on the school wrestling team despite the sexist coach constantly spouting "girls can't play sports".
 Peggy and Connie go to Khan and Minh, who decide to support Connie's decision since it'd look good on her college applications.
 When they go to Principal Moss, he offers that Connie take gymnastics instead.
-As he puts it, "asian girls usually excel at gymnastics.
+As he puts it, "Asian girls usually excel at gymnastics.
 With their tiny little feet, balance beam seems as wide as a sidewalk."
-Both Khan and Minh looked as if they wanted to tear Moss's throat out, and then order him to let Connie try out for the team or they'll sue.
-You do NOT discriminate against their daughter.
+Both Khan and Minh looked as if they wanted to tear Moss's throat out, and then order him to let Connie try out for the team or they'll sue for racial/sexual discrimination.

 In Escape from Party Island, Bill's stalker tendencies go into overdrive while Hank is babysitting his mom and her friends.
 After numerous, not-so-subtle, and rather disturbing advances to Peggy, leading up to her not arriving at a barbecue he planned solely for her, he shows up at Bobby's little league game the next day.
 He's wearing the same clothes he wore yesterday and is covered in smoke, implying there was a fire, and then starts crying and screaming at Bobby's coach to let him play because he's "responsible for that boy".
 While Peggy is facepalming, Bill tells her he's "not angry at her", at which point she angrily tells him to get his arm off her and shoves him off the bleachers with her backhand.